perwin/pyimfit/docs/installation.md

 # Installation of PyImfit

-Note that since PyImfit is only meant to work with Python 3 (specifically, version 3.5 or later on Linux and version 3.6 or later on macOS), I reference `pip3` instead of just `pip` in the example installation commands below.
+Note that since PyImfit is only meant to work with Python 3 (specifically, versions 3.8 or later), I reference `pip3` instead of just `pip` in the example installation commands below.
 If your version of `pip` automatically installs into Python 3, then you don't need to explicitly specify `pip3`.